 - "Advanced standing" indicates credit given for previous equivalent work.
 Forms to waive a course are available from University Student Affairs. - "Audit" indicates that a student was granted permission to attend lectures in a class for no credit.
 Students may not audit laboratories or clinical assignments. - An "incomplete" indicates that assignments have not yet been completed.
 It does not refer to the adequacy of the performance. - The student's Program determines if course remediation is an option for the student.
 Successful completion of a remediation will result in a grade change to FP, FC or FD (see Program Student Handbook).
 A fee to remediate deficiencies and for make-up examinations may be charged. - "Pass" indicates credit given for satisfactory completion of a pass-fail course. - "High-Pass" indicates credit given for outstanding competency completion of a pass-high-pass-fail course, typically a clinical course. - Some courses are taken over the course of a year, thus repeated each quarter.
-These In-Progress courses will be designated by an "IP."
-A grade is recorded in the final quarter of the course. - "Withdraw" indicates that the student withdrew from the course or the Program.
+These In-Progress courses will be designated by - "Withdraw" indicates that the student withdrew from the course or the Program.